Bangladesh Rifles revolt: Fourth day

+Fifth day

 On 1 March 2009, Prime Minister Sheikh Hasina went to Dhaka Cantonment to brief 500 army officers about the mutiny.
-Hasina was strongly discouraged from attending the meeting by senior members of her cabinet, however she attended as she believed it was her duty to hear the grievances of her people.
+Hasina was strongly discouraged from attending the meeting by senior members of her cabinet.
+However, she attended as she believed it was her duty to hear the grievances of her people.
 Hasina attended the meeting with her Defence and Security adviser Major-General Tarique Ahmed Siddique and Agriculture Minister Matia Chowdhury.

 The meeting lasted two and a half hours and began with a moment of silence for those killed in the mutiny.
 The atmosphere of the meeting was riotous.
 During the meeting, army officers reportedly broke chairs and hit their heads against the walls.
 Some army officers demanded public executions for those guilty of murder.
 The meeting ended with prayers.
 After the meeting, seven army officers were dismissed by General Moeen U Ahmed because of disrespectful conduct towards the Prime Minister.

+Sixth day

-The mutiny was finally acknowledged as having ended that day.
+The following day, on 2 March 2009, a state funeral of the slain officers was completed at 11 a.m.
+On the same day the mutiny was finally acknowledged as having ended.

 Casualties

 A total of 74 people were killed.
 Among them were 57 army officers seconded to the BDR.
-The Chief of the BDR, the Deputy Chief and all 16 Sector Commanders died during the revolt.
+The Chief of the BDR, the Deputy Chief and all 16 Sector Commanders were killed during the revolt.

-Aftermath

-On 2 March 2009 a state funeral was held for 49 army officers, who were buried with full military honours; the wife of the Director General, who was also killed, was buried on the same day.
-The government established an investigative committee to determine the causes behind the rebellion, with Home Minister Sahara Khatun as the chair.
-The committee was later reformed and reinforced after opposition and pressure groups speculated that it might not function impartially, as the Home Minister herself is investigating an incident of her own ministry.
-The Bangladesh Army also formed an investigation committee that began proceedings on 3 March.
-The Army, with the help of RAB and police, has started the "Operation Rebel Hunt" to capture the BDR rebels.
-The government has also undertaken a decision to change the name and framework of Bangladesh Rifles and deployed the army across the country for an indeterminate period.
-The government asked for FBI and Scotland Yard to assist the investigation.